wisemanp/des_stacks/README.md

 For details about using the software, please contact Phil Wiseman (pacelweb@gmail.com)

+# installation

+1. Clone the repository
+2. Set up a root directory (COADDING_ROOT/), ideally on a disk with a lot of space.
+3. Copy the config/ directory from this repo into COADDING_ROOT/
+4. Download the snobsinfo table from DESDB into the config/ directory using easyaccess
+5. Hope!

 For a simple stack, use stack_all.py with command line arguments:

   -f: field (e.g. -f X2,X3)